 4 - Start an epic journey at Mile Zero of the Kettle Valley Rail Trail

 In the early 1900s, Midway Station was a junction point for railways going east, west and south making it “Mile Zero” of the Kettle Valley Rail (KVR) line.
 Now, the station is home to the Kettle Valley Museum and is a jumping off point for hiking and biking along the now decommissioned KVR.

 5 - Connect with nature

 Nature is neat and Boundary Country is a nature lover’s dream.
 Grab a campsite right along the Kettle River and cast your line to catch your dinner.
 Hike or bike the numerous trails that take you over waterfalls and through rugged wilderness.
 View wildlife while exploring the many provincial parks - the opportunities to connect with the great outdoors are endless.

 Find out more about Boundary Country here: boundarybc.com

 ABOUT THE AUTHOR

 Carla Young is the Travel Media & Digital Marketing Specialist at TOTA.
-Originally from Saskatchewan, she is a recent transplant to the Okanagan and enjoys exploring her new home with her husband and dogs.
+Originally from Saskatchewan, she is a recent transplant to the Okanagan and enjoys exploring her new home in her free time.